 - Belvedere 21: the Museum of Contemporary Art

-- The Alpine Gardens and University Botanical Garden: not officially part of Belvedere, but both border the palace grounds
+- The Alpine Gardens and University Botanical Garden: not officially part of Belvedere, but both border the grounds

-- The Winter Palace (Eugene’s place in the centre of town.
-Now part of the Federal Ministry of Finance, so closed to visitors)
+- The Winter Palace: Eugene’s place in the centre of town.
+Now part of the Federal Ministry of Finance, so closed to visitors

 Ticket and visitor tips